Democratic Left Association: 2023 election

-Later activities
+2024 and 2025 elections

 On 12 February 2024, the Court of Appeal in Warsaw dismissed the New Left's complaint regarding Democratic Left Association using the logo of the Democratic Left Alliance.
 In light of the court's decision, the National Electoral Commission accepted the party's logo on 15 February.
 The party started using the logo of the Democratic Left Alliance the same month.

 The party stated its intention to run in the 2024 Polish local elections independently.
 The party fielded its own list to the voivodeship sejmiks.
 It ran under the name of "SLD", and used the logo of the Democratic Left Alliance.
 It won 13,169 votes (0.09% of the popular vote) and no seats.
 New Left, which lost roughly 25% of its seats and popular vote compared to the SLD's performance in the 2018 Polish local elections, blamed Democratic Left Association for splitting the left-wing electorate.

 In January 2025, the chairwoman of the Democratic Left Association, Joanna Senyszyn, declared her candidacy for the 2025 Polish presidential election.
 She became the official candidate of the party in the election, and on 27 March she gathered enough signatures to appear on the ballot box.
 On 11 April 2025, Senyszyn participated in a presidential debate in Końskie, where she wore the badge of the Democratic Left Association.
 Senyszyn declared herself to be the official candidate of the Democratic Left Association, calling it "the true left".
+She stated that the help of the Democratic Left Association allowed her to gather enough signatures to qualify for the election.